 In the past, there have also been some sailors that have been kidnapped, so there are parts of the Philippines that you should avoid.

-We highly recommend the Puerto Galera Yacht Club; it is located outside Manila.
-It is easy to get to from Manila’s capital city and has beautiful beaches, coves, and water for sale.
+We highly recommend the Puerto Galera Yacht Club, located outside Manila.
+It is easy to get to Manila’s capital city, with beautiful beaches, coves, and water for sale.

 Philippines And Sailing

 The Philippines has long been where many sailors look to go sailing.
 The Philippines has over 7000 islands, so there are many sandy and beautiful beaches to explore as long as the weather is good.

 When I went sailing in the Philippines, I loved it because of how warm the water was.
 It was a great place to sail around some islands, even on a dinghy, because if you fell off into the water, it was not cold but a pleasant temperature.
 Also, exploring the sandy beaches is a lot of fun.